ordertime.

 § basic vs. managed

-Basic and Managed
+Basic vs. Managed

 Basic is async-by-design: manual approval, manual capture, and manual fulfillment triggers.
 The features that need a real-time premise (automated capture, subscriptions, real-time inventory, B2B pricing tiers) live in Managed, which is coming later.
 We list those out up front so nobody wastes time.